Your baby's early development

 The legs are lengthening and forming cartilage too.
 The different parts of the leg aren't properly distinct yet – it will be a bit longer before the knees, ankles, thighs, and toes develop.

 The foetus is still inside its amniotic sac, and the placenta is continuing to develop, forming structures called chorionic villi that help attach the placenta to the wall of the womb.
-At this stage, the fetus still gets its nourishment from the yolk sac.
+At this stage, the foetus still gets its nourishment from the yolk sac.

 Conception usually takes place about two weeks after your last period, around the time that you ovulate (release an egg).
 In the first four weeks of pregnancy you probably won’t notice any symptoms.
 The first thing most women notice is that their period doesn’t arrive.
 Find out about the signs and symptoms of pregnancy.